exxeleron/yak/README.md

 #### Freezing application

-Executable version of the yak is created with the [bbfreeze](https://pypi.python.org/pypi/bbfreeze) tool.
+Executable version of the yak is created with the [pyinstaller](http://www.pyinstaller.org/) tool.

 Requirements:
- - bbfreeze package installed
+ - pyinstaller package installed

 Instructions:

- - Execute:
+Execute:
-   `python setup.py freeze`
+  `pyinstaller yak.spec`
+or:
+  `pyinstaller yak-win.spec` on Windows platform

- - Binary distribution is being built to directory:
+Binary distribution is being built to directory: `dist/yak`.

-   `dist/yak-${platform}`
+#### Packaging application

+Binary distribution can be packed to a single ZIP archive by executing:
+`python setup.py package`

 #### Testing

 Application uses py.test as a test runner for unit tests.